freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ## --seed-contents--

-Boilerplate code to render to the editor
+Boilerplate code to render to the editor.
+This section should only contain code inside backticks, like the following:

 ```html
 <body>